MilkZoft/coding1st/README.md

     `docker-machine env dev`

-    This will return something like (copy & paste this information to your .bash_profile):
+    This will return something like this (copy & paste your information to your .bash_profile):

     `export DOCKER_TLS_VERIFY="1"`